rodniw/socializer/README.md

 You can review this code, but here i have a few mistakes.
 But as a good approach with Rxjava and MVP(without Dagger2) you can find out something.

+Also i deleted google services file for some safety reason.

 Created by Rodion Pushkin a few time ago.